-Dolby Vision promises a subtler, more sophisticated image than a standard HDR10 picture because it uses dynamic metadata encoded into each frame of a movie for a more accurate picture.
-HDR10, the most common HDR format, only adds static metadata to each scene.
+Dolby Vision is a version of HDR that promises a subtler, more sophisticated image than a standard HDR10 picture because it uses dynamic metadata encoded into each frame of a movie for a more accurate picture.
+HDR10, the most common alternative HDR format, only adds static metadata to each scene.

-When it comes to TV manufacturers, the majority support Dolby Vision HDR but one notable absentee from the list is Samsung.
+When it comes to TV manufacturers, the majority support Dolby Vision HDR with LG, Sony, Philips and Panasonic offering the biggest choice of hardware.
+One notable absentee from the list is Samsung.
 It has decided to go down its own route with its rival HDR10+ format.

 Dolby Vision TVs can vary in price so we've rounded up the best to suit a range of budgets...